For those who absolutely need to visit their branch, we reveal which banks are open and when.

 Check the branch finder for the latest opening hours and some of the services you can sort out online or via the app.

-Unfortunately, many banks have been closed temporarily.
+Unfortunately, some banks may have closed temporarily.
 You can check if your local is closed by checking the branch locator.

 Lloyds says its branches will continue to offer a counter service for cash and cheques, as well as help vulnerable people and businesses in financial difficulty.

-Most Nationwide branches will stay open, with the majority open from 10am to 2pm, Monday to Friday.
+Most Nationwide branches have remained open, with the majority open from 10am to 2pm, Monday to Friday.

 Some banks may be open slightly longer from 9am to 3pm, Monday to Friday, and 9am to midday on Saturdays.